irisyann/url-shortener-rails/README.md

-# README
+# URL Shortener

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Author: Iris Yan

+This is a Rails project for a URL shortener.

-* Ruby version
+## Ruby version

+This project uses Ruby 2.7.6.

-* System dependencies
+## System dependencies

+This project uses the following gems:

+- `open-uri` for scraping title tag from a URL
+- `nokogiri` for parsing HTML
+- `geocoder` for detection of user's location
+- `rspec-rails` and `factory_bot_rails` for testing

-* Configuration
+## Configuration

+This project uses PostgreSQL for the database.

-* Database creation
+## Database creation & initialisation

-* Database initialization
+To create the database, run:
+`rails db:create`
+`rails db:migrate`

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+This project uses RSpec for testing.
+To run the test suite, run:
+`rspec`

-* Deployment instructions
+## Deployment instructions

-* ...
+To start the server, run:
+`rails server`